Summer Activities: The Wonders of Nature!

 - Grades: PreK–K

 Children are fascinated with the world of nature.
-Prom the tiniest of seeds to the highest of birds, they wonder ' 'Why?" ' 'How?' ' and ' 'What can I do with it?"
-This section provides you with some intriguing nature activities.
-Through these activities, children will build skills in very important curriculum areas.
+From the tiniest of seeds to the highest of birds, they wonder "Why?"
+"How" and "What can I do with it?"
+Through these nature activities, children will build skills in very important curriculum areas.
 They will be developing observation skills as they birdwatch and make rainbows, experimentation skills as they explore seeds and carrots, prediction skills as they wonder what ants will eat, and measurement and recording skills as they watch weeds grow!

 Before doing the activities, take time to spark children's sense of wonder about the natural world.
 This simple game of wonder and surprise will get children thinking and talking about the world around them: